MindscapeHQ/raygun4java/README.md

 ## Documentation

+### Sending asynchronously

+New in 1.3, web projects that use RaygunServletClient can now call SendAsync(), to transmit messages asynchronously.
+When SendAsync is called, the client will continue to perform the sending while control returns to the calling script or servlet.
+This allows the page to continue rendering and be returned to the end user while the exception message is trasmitted.

+####SendAsync()

+Overloads:

+void SendAsync(*Throwable* throwable)

+void SendAsync(*Throwable* throwable, *List* tags)

+void SendAsync(*Throwable* throwable, *List* tags, Map userCustomData)

+This provides a huge speedup versus the blocking Send() method, and appears to be near instantaneous from the user's perspective.

+No HTTP status code is returned from this method as the calling thread will have terminated by the time the response is returned from the Raygun API.
+A logging option will be available in future.

+This feature is considered to be in Beta, and it is advised to test it in a staging environment before deploying to production.
+When in production it should be monitored to ensure no spurious behaviour (especially in high traffic scenarios) while the feature is in beta.
+Feedback is appreciated.

 ### Unique user tracking

 You can call client.SetUser(string), where the string parameter is the username or email address of the current user of the calling application.
 This will be attached to the message and visible in the dashboard.
 This method is optional, if you do not call this user tracking will not be enabled.
 If you use this, and the user changes (log in/out), be sure to call it again passing in the new user.